jmalm/power-bill-replit/replit.md

 ## Overview

-This is a Streamlit-based web application for calculating electricity costs based on time-of-use data.
-The application allows users to upload CSV files containing electricity usage data and provides visualizations and cost calculations.
+This is a Streamlit-based web application for calculating electricity costs based on time-of-use data with comprehensive billing models and VAT handling.
+The application allows users to upload CSV files containing hourly electricity usage data and provides detailed cost breakdowns, visualizations, and interactive tariff configuration.
 The system is built as a single-file Python application using Streamlit for the web interface and Plotly for data visualization.

+## Recent Changes (July 2025)

+✓ Implemented dynamic power tariff system with add/remove functionality ✓ Added named power tariffs with user-customizable names ✓ Updated power tariff calculation to use mean of N top peak days ✓ Added proper VAT handling (inclusive/exclusive pricing options) ✓ Integrated locale-based currency detection (defaults to SEK) ✓ Enhanced UI with session state management for tariffs ✓ Fixed cost breakdown to show net amounts separately from VAT

 ## User Preferences